olga12401/Azure_Data_Factories/README.md

 ![image](https://github.com/olga12401/Azure_Data_Factories/assets/86374953/6de8c983-664f-4704-a4f2-06470bae56fd)

-8. Complete steps 2 through 8 for the 'Orders' file (create two datasets).
+8. Complete steps 2 through 8 for the 'Orders' file to create two datasets.
-9. Factory Resources -> Pipeline - > Create new -> Activities -> Move and transform -> Copy data
+9. Go to Factory Resources -> Pipeline -> Create new -> Activities -> Move and transform -> Copy data .
-10. select element.
-General tab -> write name for element
+10. Select the element and navigate to the General tab to give it a name.

 ![image](https://github.com/olga12401/Azure_Data_Factories/assets/86374953/0cb8ac47-7710-43f1-a41c-9a68563ed30b)

-11. Click 'Source' tab
+11. CClick on the 'Source' tab.
-12. Source dataset -> choose datasets for input file from the storage
+12. Source dataset -> choose datasets for input file from the storage.
-13. File path type -> File path in dataset
+13. File path type -> File path in dataset.
-14. We can make 'oreview date' and look our table.
+14. Preview the data and review the table.
-15. Click Sink and choose 'Sink dataset' with the table in the data base
+15. Click on 'Sink' and select the 'Sink dataset' corresponding to the table in the database.

 ![image](https://github.com/olga12401/Azure_Data_Factories/assets/86374953/2a51c047-39c7-40bc-959a-67938670f9b7)